-“How do you provide effective product and roadmap status updates for your diverse stakeholders?”
+“How do you provide effective product roadmap status updates for your diverse stakeholders?”

 - Know your audience’s unique needs